DanielNoord/pydocstringformatter/docs/usage.rst

     configuration:
       --exclude EXCLUDE     A comma separated list of glob patterns of file path names not to be formatted.
+      --max-summary-lines MAX_SUMMARY_LINES
+                            The maximum numbers of lines a summary can span.
+The default value is 1.
       --summary-quotes-same-line
                             Force the start of a multi-line docstring to be on the same line as the opening quotes.
 Similar to how this